curiefense/curiefense.github.io/_posts/2020-11-12-how-curiefense-works.md

 title: "How Curiefense Works"
 description: "Curiefense represents a new approach to web security: traffic filtering done directly within the service mesh.
 Here’s how it works."
 published: true
-description:"Curiefense represents a new approach to web security: traffic filtering done directly within the service mesh.
-Here’s how it works."
 createdOn: "Thu Nov 12 2020 21:51:27 GMT+0000 (Coordinated Universal Time)"
 author: ""
 mainImage: "/images/blog-how-curiefense-works.png"